AdobeDocs/workfront.es-ES/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 <!--this section is linked from the Actual Hours article for Tasks in the Task Information folder; edit the links or do not delete or change this section-->

-En un informe de proyecto tengo un cálculo que resta las horas reales heredadas de las planificadas.
+En un informe de proyecto tengo un cálculo que resta las horas reales de las planificadas.

 El resultado que estoy obteniendo es incorrecto.